 An Immigration Judge order that this person be released from ICE custody after the payment of an immigration bond.
 Whether this person qualifies for bond depends on various facts.
 Does this person have a criminal record?
 A final order of deportation?
 Consult with an experienced immigration lawyer...Read more »

 Marriage to a U.S. citizen is a common path to permanent resident, i.e., a green card, which, in turn, may lead to naturalization and citizenship.
 An order of deportation is an obstacle to a green card.
 And by "illegal" what do you mean?
-Did this person enter the U.S. with a visa and a passport and...Read more »
+Did this person enter the U.S. with a visa and a...Read more »

 Yes, you can probably try to reopen the case.
 But it's generally more effective to reapply.
 Whether to reopen or reapply depends on the facts of the case.
 If you need help, please give me a call in my office at 617-722-0005.